ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 shares similar to the leader, and eventually returns a response to the leader carrying a VDAF-specific message for each report share.

-To begin this process, the helper first checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
+To begin this process, the helper first checks if it recognizes the task ID, if not then it responds with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.
+Then the helper checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
 If two ReportShare values have the same report ID, then the helper MUST abort with error "unrecognizedMessage".
 If this check succeeds, the helper then attempts to